-In a version of this project shown at Design Zentrum Hamburg, touching one of the interactive textile objects did not only trigger a tactile response but also generated glitches in a video showing how the object was made.
-Breaking up the pixel grids of today's digital images, made their textile origins visible.
+In a version of this project shown at Design Zentrum Hamburg, touching one of the objects did not only trigger a tactile response but also generated glitches in a video showing how the object was made.
+In this way, breaking up the pixel grids of today's digital images made their textile origins visible.